 The Janice Dubois Clancy Memorial Scholarship

 Mrs. Corrine Rosen established in 1986, a permanent fund named the Harry Rosen Memorial Scholarship Fund.
-The scholarship provides $500 annually to an undergraduate student who shows financial need and maintains satisfactory academic and clinical performance.
+The scholarship provides an award to an undergraduate student who shows financial need and maintains satisfactory academic and clinical performance.

 The Geraldine Gould Memorial Scholarships